 I love getting travel tattoos, especially if it reminds me of a memorable experience.
 During my most recent trip to Thailand with the sole purpose of learning to scuba dive I had some amazing encounters with marine life, especially turtles.
 I was lucky enough to spend time underwater with sea turtles a few times during my dives in the crystal clear waters of Thailand.

 As I made my way north through Thailand and into the mountains I began wondering what souvenir I could buy to commemorate my amazing experience diving.
-For me, any memorable activity or time in my life is usually depicted by a tattoo.
+For me, any memorable activity or time in my life is usually depicted by a travel tattoo.

 After a hazy, yet beautiful hike in Ao Nang, I found myself with an hour to spare and a tattoo artist with free time.
 To make it even more special, this local artist was amazing at bamboo style tattoos – where the needle is fitted to a stick of bamboo and all done by hand without the assistance of machines.